WillChilds-Klein/groupminer/README.md

   * this eliminates the possibility of a node falsifying its voting history.

 ### Rapid Liquidator ###
-  * Because profitability is often correlated with price, it would be advantageous for nodes to automatically liquidate coins they mine to BTC or USD
+  * Because price is often correlated with profitability, it would be advantageous for nodes to automatically liquidate (or otherwise exchange) the coins they mine to BTC or USD at the peak of their profitability, as recommended by the GroupThink network.
-  * node defines rules of when to liquidate
-  * logical time would be immediately liquidating entire chunk of mined coins the second GroupThink moves away from a coin
-  * could potentially set up the liquidator to flow mined capital through alt- coins as they are recommended/mined. in this case, Rapid Liquidator would be transferring currency through exchanges per the mining recommendations of GroupThink.
+  * could potentially set up the liquidator to flow mined capital through alt- coins as they are recommended/mined. in this case, Rapid Liquidator would be transferring currency through exchanges per the mining recommendations of GroupThink, contributing to it's "buzz" and attracting prospectors.

 Miscellaneous
 -------------